ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

   Protocol Selection Properties that the application specified on the Preconnection.

-* For Connections that are Established: information concerning the path(s) used by the Protocol Stack.
+* For Connections that are Established: Transport Services system implementations ought to provide information concerning the path(s) used by the Protocol Stack.
 This can be derived from local PVD information, measurements by the Protocol Stack, or other sources.
   For example, a Transport System that is configured to receive and process PVD information